 "What?
 Of course I can!"
 She yelled angrily, a blush creeping up her face.
 She quickly made up a reason.
 "It's just, if you don't even know yourself how long it will take, what if it takes way longer and I run out of food?"

-The raven cocked an eyebrow at that explanation, because he was quite sure she wouldn't worry about that.
+The raven cocked an eyebrow at the explanation, because he was quite sure that wasn't the true reason.
 The girl just stared back at him angrily, the blush still faintly on her cheeks.

 Gajeel grinned.
 "You're a bad liar, shrimp."
-He leaned towards her, leveling his face with hers.
+He leaned towards her, levelling his face with hers.
 "If you can't get enough of me, you can just say so."

-Heat rose to her cheeks again and she took a step back, away from the man which made him snicker.
-She jut crossed her arms stubbornly and replied, "I just don't like being alone, that's all.
+Heat rose to her cheeks again and she took a step back, away from the man, which made him snicker.
+She just crossed her arms stubbornly and replied, "I just don't like being alone, that's all.
 Even your company is better than nobody."

 "Gee, I'm flattered."
 Gajeel mumbled sarcastically.
 "When Juvia's here she'll check up on you and if she isn't, her teammate will check up.
 Apparently we can trust him too."

 "Don't break your pretty little head over that."
-Was all the slayer said, which could only mean it was anything but good.
+Was all the slayer said.
+His lack of explanation could only mean it was anything but good, otherwise he would tell.